 4. Dress for the unpredictable

 Although Paris weather is pleasant during May/June, you can never be too prepared for unpredictable weather.
-We recommend bringing a light jacket to keep you warm during those cold snaps and importantly bring sunscreen to avoid walking out of the event like a lobster.
-Like many tennis arenas, Roland Garros stadium does not offer a lot of shade, so hats and appropriate sun-safe clothing is recommended.
+We recommend bringing a light jacket to keep you warm during those cold snaps and importantly bring sunscreen and a hat to avoid walking out of the event like a lobster.

 5. Enjoy your own picnic